openmopac/mopac/.github/CONTRIBUTING.rst

 have strong stylistic or structural requirements, but contributions are encouraged to conform to the existing codebase as much as possible.

+Open pull requests are also welcome, where a pull request is made before a contribution is ready to be merged, to open up an active dialogue between the core developers and the contributor about details of the contribution in development.
+This mode of operation is particularly useful when a pull request is linked with an issue articulating a problem that the pull request intends to solve.

 While not a strict requirement, code contributions should pass all available tests, either as they are or with their reference outputs adjusted with an explanation for why they needed to be adjusted.
 Contributions may be delayed or rejected if they